Est. 1949 Advanced

 • Intel x86: Became the dominant PC architecture from 1978 onwards

-• ARM: Rose to dominate mobile devices and now challenges x86 in desktops
+• ARM: Rose to dominate mobile devices and now challenges x86 in desktops and servers

 • RISC-V: Open-source architecture gaining momentum for embedded and beyond